Cyber-ray2005/Cyber-ray2005/README.md

 ## Hey there, I'm Randy Asamoah!

-I'm on a thrilling journey as a MERN stack developer and open-source enthusiast.
-My passion lies in crafting captivating web applications that not only function flawlessly but also leave users in awe.
+I'm on a thrilling journey as a Full-stack developer and open-source enthusiast.
+My passion lies in crafting captivating web applications that function flawlessly and leave users in awe.

 ## 💻 My Toolbelt